EnderMandS/EnderMandS.github.io/blog.md

 Welcome to my blog!
 Here you'll find my thoughts on technology, programming, and other topics that interest me.

+I will also post my notes on the paper here.

 ## Latest Posts

 {% if site.posts.size > 0 %}